Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

-Firstly, we present a summary of the stochastic results for $\chi$ values (risk aversion level) of zero and one, and $\sigma_t^i$ values of $0\%$, $5\%$, $10\%$ and $15\%$, in Table \ref{tab:stoch_results}.
-The idea of limiting $\sigma_t^i$ to relatively small values comes from the employment of a Bayesian linear regression as the model to predict the day-ahead market price.
-We believe that, as we approximate a complex system (the electricity market) with a simple linear model, limiting GENCO price flexibility to a small value will make the linear approximation more effective.
-This hypothesis is later corroborated by the numerical results in the out-of-sample validation.
+First, we present a summary of the stochastic results for $\chi$ values (risk aversion level) of zero and one, and $\sigma_t^i$ values of $5\%$, $10\%$ and $15\%$, in Table \ref{tab:stoch_results}.
+Notice that the employment of $0\%$ as the value of $\sigma_t^i$ leads to a heuristic approach where the GENCO does not modify her offering prices in comparison to her costs.

+The idea of limiting $\sigma_t^i$ to a specific set of small values comes from the employment of the DCL methodology.
+Allowing the GENCO to deviate too much from her cost can cause optimal solutions far from the data that was previously employed to train the predictive model, which may cause a risk of increasing the modeling error.
+Furthermore, we believe that in a complex, large, and marginal energy market, regulators will try to supervise large producers' offering behavior, not allowing large deviations from their true costs (large value of $\sigma_t^i$).
+In the same sense, we believe that the aforementioned deviation values are enough to study GENCO's optimal offering, which is later validated out-of-sample.

+Furthermore, we introduce two additional approaches for comparative purposes.
+First, what we denote as Deterministic Constraint Learning (Det.
+CL) transforms the stochastic problem into a deterministic one.
+In this sense, the NN will only output the mean estimate of the conditional distribution for the marginal price.
+This point prediction will be used to solve the problem (\ref{eq:stochastic_model_full}) in a deterministic way, as no scenarios are generated.
+Once the optimal deterministic offering curve solution is obtained, it will be fixed and evaluated as a stochastic problem.

+On the other hand, we will also compare our DCL methodology with its ``wait and see'' (perfect information) counterpart.
+In this case, the GENCO can anticipate the exact realization of the marginal price, which directly depends on the random values $z_{\omega}$ in the constraint (\ref{eq:dcl_yrandom}).
+A different optimal offering strategy will be obtained for each of the scenarios, and therefore reach the maximum possible profit assuming a perfect foresight of the future.
+This approach cannot be implemented in practice, but can be used as a benchmark to evaluate the performance of the stochastic model.

-The first and second columns of Table \ref{tab:stoch_results} represent the price flexibility over the cost of production and the risk aversion level of the GENCO, respectively.
-The expected profit is computed as the mean daily profit over the 30 days of testing; the same testing period is used to derive the expected CVaR.
-The fifth column represents the expected learned marginal price during June 2019, whereas the sixth one reports the expected dispatched energy, that is, the energy to be produced as its offered price is under the market marginal price.
+The three first columns of Table \ref{tab:stoch_results} represent the considered approach, the price flexibility over the cost of production, and the risk aversion level of the GENCO, respectively.
+The expected profit is calculated as the mean daily profit over the 30 days of testing; the same testing period is used to derive the expected CVaR.
+The sixth column represents the expected learned marginal price during June 2023, while the seventh column reports the expected dispatched energy, that is, the energy to be produced as its offered price is under the market marginal price.
 Finally, the last four columns present the mean price offered for each of the first four blocks (decision variables).
+Notice that, for the perfect information approach, we obtain a different offering curve per scenario.